balo1991/alx-airbnb-project-documentation/user-stories/README.md

-# User Stories Documentation
+# User Stories – Airbnb Clone

-## 📌 Overview
+## 📖 Overview
-This directory contains user stories derived from the **Use Case Diagram** for the Airbnb Clone backend.
+This directory contains the **user stories** derived from the Use Case Diagram of the Airbnb Clone project.
-Each story describes what a user wants to achieve and why, ensuring development remains user-focused.
+Each story captures an interaction between a system actor (Guest, Host, or Admin) and the backend system.

+To make these stories **testable and developer-friendly**, we have included **acceptance criteria in BDD format (Given/When/Then)**.

 ---

 ## 📂 Files
-- **user-stories.md** – Contains detailed user stories for Guests, Hosts, and Admins.
+- **user-stories.md** → Contains the detailed user stories with acceptance criteria.
-- **README.md** – Documentation for this directory.

 ---

-## ✅ Usage
+## ✅ Example Structure
-1. Review the **user stories** before starting development.
+Each user story follows this format:

+**User Story:**
+_As a [role], I want to [feature], so that [benefit]._

+**Acceptance Criteria (BDD):**
+- **Given** [context]
+- **When** [action]
+- **Then** [expected outcome]

+---

+## 📌 Covered Features
+The current set of stories covers:
+1. User registration and authentication
+2. Property search and filtering
+3. Booking management (create, cancel, confirm)
+4. Payments (secure online transactions)
+5. Reviews and ratings
+6. Host property management
+7. Admin user management
+8. Admin payment monitoring

+---

+## 🛠️ How to Use
+- Product Owners: Use these stories to validate that business needs are captured.
+- Developers: Use the acceptance criteria as guidance when implementing features.
-2. Use them as a guide to create acceptance criteria and test cases.
+- QA/Testers: Use the Given/When/Then format to create automated test cases.

-3. Update stories as new requirements emerge.
+---